dcdpr/did-btc1/chapters/CRUD-Operations.md

 - `targetTime`: A 64-bit UNIX timestamp that can be used to target specific historical states of a DID document.
    Only ::Beacon Signals:: included in the Bitcoin blockchain before the `targetTime` are processed by the resolution algorithm.
+- `didDocumentHistory`: An ordered array of DID documents from version 1 up to the current version.
 - `updateHashHistory`: An ordered array of SHA256 hashes of ::DID Update Payloads:: that have been applied to the DID document by the resolution algorithm in order to construct the `contemporaryDIDDocument`.